-I am an Associate Professor of Education and Affiliate Faculty in Philosophy at the University of Cincinnati.
-As a philosopher of education, I explore and clarify key concepts within and purposes of education from the perspective of social and political philosophy.
-Additionally, I work to uncover problems in education and envision better alternatives.
-I am especially interested in issues of political agency, educating for democracy, and equality in schools.
+I am a Professor of Education and Affiliate Professor of Philosophy at the University of Cincinnati.
+I am also President of the John Dewey Society, Co-Editor of the journal, Democracy & Education, and Co-Director of the Center for Hope & Justice Education.
+As a philosopher of education, I use political philosophy to uncover problems in education, analyze educational policy, and envision better alternatives.
+I am especially interested in issues of political agency, educating for democracy, and equity in schools.